rbracket/PortlandArtWalk/README.md

 e murals, the poetry posts, the lending libraries.

 ### Moving FieldNotes to the Map
-After each field trip, each person will be responsible for uploading photos of m arked-up fieldpaper.org maps.
+After each field trip, each person will be responsible for uploading photos of marked-up fieldpaper.org maps.
 On the Tuesday evening after each field trip, Katie will be available on a chat and by phone to answer questions or get help.
 We'l l check our progress at the beginning of August.